bc-discord/bc-discord.github.io/pages/balisong/surface_treatments/surface_treatments.md

 - Titanium: A thin oxide layer that reflects a wide range of pretty colors; the thickness of the oxide layer dictating the color reflected.
     - Accomplished easily with cheap materials by any modder.

-{% include image_caption.html url="./fellowship_blades2025_08_23_13_41_068e19fa75-a72d-4c45-a386-29de4889ecd0.jpg" description="Range of Titanium anodization colors from low voltage gold all the way to high voltage green, on Medusa handles.
-Credit to [Fellowship Blades](https://www.instagram.com/p/CWWUta-vNl8/) for sharing his reference board." %}
+{% include image_strip.html urls="fellowship_ano_board.jpg" description="Range of Titanium anodization colors from low voltage gold all the way to high voltage green, on Medusa handles.
+Credit to [Fellowship Blades](https://www.instagram.com/p/CWWUta-vNl8/) for sharing his reference board." class="full-width" %}